 The programme includes:

-11:00 am: Opening and welcome video – highlighting the latest research and featuring input from SEFARI, Hutton, SRUC, AHDB and the Farm Advisory Service.
+11:00 am: Opening and welcome video (Main Stage) – highlighting the latest research and featuring input from SEFARI, Hutton, SRUC, AHDB and the Farm Advisory Service.

-11:30 am - 12:30 pm: Arable Conversations: Markets and Current Drivers – led by Chris Leslie (AHDB).
+11:30 am - 12:30 pm: Arable Conversations: Alternative Markets and New Cash Crops (Sessions Tab)– led by Chris Leslie (AHDB).
 Panellists: Robert Ramsay (SoilEssentials), James Webster (AHDB), Julian Bell (SRUC) and Wendy Russell (Rowett Institute, University of Aberdeen)

-1:00 - 2:00 pm: Arable Conversations: Integrated Pest Management - Deriving the Benefits - led by Fiona Burnett (SRUC).
+1:00 - 2:00 pm: Arable Conversations: Integrated Pest Management - Deriving the Benefits (Sessions Tab) - led by Fiona Burnett (SRUC).
 Panellists: Caroline Drummond (LEAF), Andrew Moir (Arable Sector Climate Group) and David Howard (Hutchinsons).

-4:00 - 5:00 pm: Arable Conversations: Sustainable Rotations - Soils, Integrating Legumes, Cover Crops and Cash Crops - led by Tracy Valentine (James Hutton Institute).
+4:00 - 5:00 pm: Arable Conversations: Sustainable Rotations - Soils, Integrating Legumes, Cover Crops and Cash Crops (Sessions Tab) - led by Tracy Valentine (James Hutton Institute).
 Panellists: Pete Iannetta (James Hutton Institute), Ed Brown (Hutchinsons), Dick Neale (Hutchinsons), Christine Watson (SRUC) and Paul Hargreaves (SRUC).

-6:00 - 7:00 pm: Arable Conversations: Net-Zero - Making Carbon Pay - led by Ken Loades (SEFARI).
+6:00 - 7:00 pm: Arable Conversations: Net-Zero - Making Carbon Pay (Sessions Tab) - led by Ken Loades (SEFARI).
 Panellists: Alison Milne (Crafty Maltsters), Matt Ward (Hutchinsons), Matt Aitkenhead (James Hutton Institute) and David Aglen (Balbirnie Home Farms).

 The core event partners are the Agriculture and Horticulture Development Board (AHDB), Scotland’s Rural College (SRUC) and the James Hutton Institute.